-Distinct Unihan hanzi: 10,992;
+Distinct Unihan hànzì: 10,992;

-Distinct hànzì: 11,190:
+Distinct hànzì: 11,190;

-Distinct pinyin syllable types: 1,337;
+Distinct pīnyīn syllable types: 1,337;

 As of the present writing (Unicode 5.1), the XHC source data contains 204 unencoded characters (198 of which were represented by PUA or CJK Compatibility [or in one case, by non-CJK, see below] characters), for the most part simplified variants.
 Each of these 198 characters in the source is replaced by one or more encoded variants (references in all 204 cases are marked with a trailing ""; see above).
 Many of these unencoded forms are already in the pipeline for future encoding, and future revisions of this data will eliminate trailing asterisks from mappings.

-The print source and data also include a lexical entry ○ U+3007 : "0719.100: líng" (IDEOGRAPHIC NUMBER ZERO) which as of Unicode 5.1 is still excluded from Unihan data (as not being a CJK Unified Ideograph); see 零 U+96F6.
+The print source and data also include a lexical entry

+○ U+3007: "0719.100: líng" (IDEOGRAPHIC NUMBER ZERO)

+which as of Unicode 6.1 is still excluded from Unihan data (as not being a CJK Unified Ideograph); see 零 U+96F6.

 Property kZVariant

 Status Provisional

 Category Variants

-Introduced 2.0

-Delimiter space

-Syntax $\U + 2?[0-9A-F]{4}($

-Description The Unicode value(s) for known z-variants of this character.
+Introduced 2.0 Delimiter space Syntax $\U + 2?[0-9A-F]{4}(< k[A-Za-z0-9]+(:[TBZ]+)?(,k[A-Za-z0-9]+(:[TBZ]+)?))?$ Description The Unicode value(s) for known z-variants of this character.
 The basic syntax is a Unicode scalar value.
 It may optionally be followed by additional data.
 The additional data is separated from the Unicode scalar value by a less-than sign (<), and may be subdivided itself into substrings by commas.
 The additional data consists of a series of field tags for another field in the Unihan database indicating the source of the information.